t-aggelos/tokiponedo/README.md

 - `e kameru pona!` = 'welcome!'
 - `jari pona` = literally `good day`.
 It means hello.
 - `A sama B` = `A is like B`, where A is the context.
 Here sama functions as an **adjective** rather than noun.
 And the sentence most accurately translates to: `me-like B`.

+## Chaining verbs
+Like we saw in particles, chaining verbs is done using `wi`.
+Think of
+- `taneru wi taweru`  = `

+As meaning roughly after `taneru` the `wi` becomes to mean something like "*in order to*" taweru.
+Therefore that(`taneru wi taweru`) could be interperted as "originate to move to".
+Again, the usage of this must be **highly dependent** on the meaning of the verbs.
+Well that didn't really make a lot of sense.. "to originate to move" is nonsensical after all.
+So, let's look at another example.
+Let's attempt to link *to try to*(`paweru`) with *move*(`taweru`), which together would mean "try to move to".
+For example,
+- `mi wa wiweru wi paweru wi taweru tawa sina` = "I want to try to move towards you".
+This sentence makes a lot more sense and conveys the meaning.
+Regarding meaning, the aforementioned example literally translates to:  me want (to) try/attempt/struggle (to) move to (towards) you.
+Here, `wiweru` is used in conjuction with `taweru` to mean "want, in order/to, move".

 # Questions 2 -- "If"'s
 If we want to talk about if something is true, we can use the particle `ron` which implies existence and position in conjuction with the context marker `wa`: